-Roseman University of Health Sciences is licensed to operate a Doctor of Pharmacy, a Master in Business Administration, postdoctoral training in Advanced Education in Orthodontics and Dentofacial Orthopedics, College of Dental Medicine, Bachelor of Science in Nursing and a Master of Science in Nursing program in the state of Nevada by the Nevada Commission on Postsecondary Education, 8778 South Maryland Parkway, Suite 115, Las Vegas NV 89123; telephone: 702-486-7330; fax 702-486-7340. www.cpe.nv.gov
+Roseman University of Health Sciences is licensed to operate a Doctor of Pharmacy, a Master in Business Administration, postdoctoral training in Advanced Education in Orthodontics and Dentofacial Orthopedics, College of Dental Medicine, Bachelor of Science in Nursing and a Master of Science in Nursing program in the state of Nevada by the Nevada Commission on Postsecondary Education, 2800 E. St. Louis, Las Vegas, NV 89104; telephone: 702-486-7330; fax 702-486-7340.
+Commission of Postsecondary Education

 Roseman University of Health Sciences, South Jordan campus is exempt from the registration requirements of the Utah Postsecondary Proprietary School Act.
-Department of Commerce, Division of Consumer Protection, 160 East 300 South, Salt Lake City, UT 84111; telephone: 801-530-6601; Fax 801-530-6001; website https://dcp.utah.gov/
+Department of Commerce, Division of Consumer Protection, 160 East 300 South, Salt Lake City, UT 84111; telephone: 801-530-6601; Fax 801-530-6001; website Utah Department of Commerce